DCStudios/jslibs/README.md

-# jslibs
+# JsLibs

-Some javascript libraries
+### What is JsLibs?
+JsLibs is a group of my javascript libraries which I use in my projects.